kanishk2509/TwitterBotDetection/readme.md

            b.
 "Average Tweet Similarity" between all tweets belonging to a user
            c.
 "Average frequency of URLs" in all tweets belonging to a user

-   After Christopher is done in ApproachV3, we will add these 2 features as well
+   After Christofer is done in ApproachV3, we will add these 2 features as well

            a.
 Corrected Conditional Entropy
            b.
 Average Spam Probability